-So many kids have dreams of playing big-time Division I baseball but are relatively clueless on the process of getting there.
+So many kids have dreams of playing high-level Division I baseball but are relatively clueless on the process of getting there.

 Something that many parents and players don’t understand is a Division I school can only have 35 players on their roster and only 27 players on scholarship.
 That means 8 players on their roster are considered “walk-ons.”